starryknight/GA-SEI-curriculum/project-presentation.md

    student.
 1. Druing the evaluation instructors will compare rubrics and determine final grades for each student
-1. After projects are graded each student have a private session with the instructors where their grade will be presented
+1. After projects are graded each student will have a private session with the instructors where their grade will be presented
 1. After all projects have been graded grades will then be posted